mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

     title: FAQs
 {% endhighlight %}

-As collections have gained status Jekyll Land they're increasingly becoming my preferred way of structuring content.
-In addition to the FAQs I've also created a collection to generate a "[living style guide]({{ site.url }}{% post_url 2015-02-10-jekyll-style-guide %})" of sorts --- documenting the look and feel of the site with visual representations and code samples.
+As collections have elevated in status they're increasingly becoming my preferred way of structuring content.
+In addition to the FAQs collection I've also created one to build a "[living style guide]({{ site.url }}{% post_url 2015-02-10-jekyll-style-guide %})" of sorts --- documenting the look and feel of the site with visual representations and code samples.

 Eventually I plan to convert more posts into their own collection, but not exactly sure which.
-Posts categorized as `work` would likely be the first to transition over since it always felt like a hack to me placing them there.
+Posts currently categorized as `work` would likely be the first to transition over since it's always felt funny grouping them that way.
 As far as the rest?
 I'm not sure yet.

-What I'd like to investigate more is adding taxonomies to collections and how they play with the tags and categories already set in `_posts`.
-I'm not exactly sure how collections treat them and if they're part of `site.tags` or siloed away or how [tag archives]({{ site.url }}/tag/) generated by [**Jekyll Archives**][archives] might look.
+What I'd like to investigate deeper is adding taxonomies to collections and how they mingle with the tags and categories already set in `_posts`.
+I'm not exactly sure if they coexist with `site.tags` or how [tag archives]({{ site.url }}/tag/) generated by [**Jekyll Archives**][archives] might see them.
 A job best saved for a rainy day I suppose...

 ## An Evolution

-From a workflow perspective the basic "write a post in Markdown", run `jekyll build`, and push the contents of the `_site` folder to a web server has stayed the same.
-On the development side of things however, a lot of complexity has been introduced in an effort to optimize and improve web performance of the pages served.
+From a workflow perspective things have stayed the same.
+I still "write in Markdown", run `jekyll build`, and push the contents of the `_site` directory to a web server.
+On the development side of things however, a lot of complexity has been introduced in an effort to optimize how content is displayed and loaded to improve website performance.

-I do a lot of tinkering and adjusting with the visual bits of Made Mistakes.
-To me it will forever be a "work in progress" where I'm essentially redesigning it in the open.
-To make the development across Mac OS X and Windows easier I've settled on the following configurations, tools, and Jekyll plugins.
+Tinkering and experimenting with the visual design of Made Mistakes is important to me.
+Since I work on both Mac OS X and Windows based devices I need tooling that plays with each.
+Below are some of those tools, configurations, and Jekyll plugins that help things work across development environments.

 ### Bundler

-Installing Ruby, Bundler, and Ruby Gems, were all new to me three years ago.
-Running `jekyll build` on the same repo on different operating systems was always a crap shoot.
-A setup that worked one day would most certainly break after updating Jekyll with `gem update jekyll` and running on a Windows machine.
+Installing Ruby, Bundler, and Ruby Gems, were all new to me four years ago.
+Running `jekyll build` on different operating systems was always a crap shoot.
+A setup that worked one day would most certainly break the next after updating Jekyll on a Windows machine.

-I eventually learned to embrace [Bundler](http://bundler.io/) from the advice of numerous Jekyll's issues on GitHub and Stack Overflow posts.
-Bundler is used to install Jekyll so it wasn't that big of a leap to start using a `Gemfile` to manage dependencies.
+I eventually learned to embrace [Bundler](http://bundler.io/) from the advice of numerous filed issues on GitHub and Stack Overflow posts.
+Since Bundler is the official way to install Jekyll it wasn't that big of a leap to start using a `Gemfile` to manage all dependencies.
+To do that:

 1. Run `bundle init` to create an empty `Gemfile`
-2. Add gems, in my case it's' the following:
+2. Add `gem 'jekyll' and any other gems.

 {% highlight ruby %}
+# Made Mistakes example Gemfile

 source 'https://rubygems.org'

 gem 'breakpoint'